liorcodev/extreme-router/README.md

   - `options.storeFactory`: A function that returns a new store object for each registered route.
 Defaults to `() => Object.create(null)`.
   - `options.plugins`: An array of plugin functions (`Plugin[]`) to register automatically when the router is created.
 Defaults to `[]`.
 Plugins will be applied (and sorted by priority) before any manual `router.use()` calls.
   - `options.allowRegisterUpdateExisting`: If set to `true`, calling `router.register()` for a path that is already registered will not throw an error; instead, it will return the existing store object for that path, allowing you to update or modify its data.
 If `false` (default), attempting to register an already registered path will throw an error.
 This option only affects exact path matches and does not merge or update routes with different parameterizations or plugin handling.
+  - `options.skipPluginValidation`: If set to `true`, plugin validation is skipped during plugin registration (both in the constructor and when using `router.use()`), improving router initialization time.
+Defaults to `false`. **⚠️ WARNING:** Enabling this option is safe **only** when using official plugins or well validated custom plugins.
+When enabled, the router will not verify plugin structure, handler functions, or match function returns, which could lead to runtime errors if plugins are malformed.
+Use this option only when you are certain your plugins are properly implemented validated and tested.
 - **`router.use(plugin: Plugin): this`**: Registers a plugin function and returns the router instance, allowing method chaining.
   - Example:
     ```typescript